Spesard Knob: Location and access

 The boundary of the wildland, as determined by the Wilderness Society, is shown in the adjacent map.
 Additional roads in the vicinity are given on National Geographic Maps 788 (Covington, Alleghany Highlands).

 Beyond maintained trails, old logging roads can be used to explore the area.
 The Appalachian Mountains were extensively timbered in the early twentieth century leaving logging roads that are becoming overgrown but still passable.
 Old logging roads and railroad grades can be located by consulting the historical topographic maps available from the United States Geological Survey (USGS).
 The Spesard Knob wild area is covered by USGS topographic map Catawba.

 Natural history

 The area is within the Ridge and Valley Subsection of the Northern Ridge and Valley Section in the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.
-A shale barren, the Broad Run barren, is on the western side of the area.
+A shale barrens, the Broad Run barren, is on the western side of the area.
 Shale barrens in western Virginia provide habitat for the Appalachian grizzled skipper.

 Although small, the area forms an important wildlife corridor between the Broad Run wild area to the north and North Mountain on the southeast.

 Several old growth tracts have trees as old as 140 years of age or older.